quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part36_Summary.md

 Background context explaining the concept.
 In reinforcement learning (RL), three signals—actions, states, and rewards—are fundamental for learning goal-directed behavior.
 However, to align RL with neuroscience, additional signals such as reinforcement signals, value signals, and prediction errors are considered.

 Relevant formulas or data:
-- \( R_t \) represents a reward signal in an environment.
+- $R_t$ represents a reward signal in an environment.
 - Reinforcement signals guide changes in the agent's policy, value estimates, or models of the environment.

 :p What are the key differences between reward signals and reinforcement signals?
 ??x
-Reward signals (\( R_t \)) represent actual rewards received by the agent from the environment.
+Reward signals ($R_t$) represent actual rewards received by the agent from the environment.
 In contrast, reinforcement signals guide the learning algorithm to modify the agent’s behavior (e.g., policy updates).

 For example:
 - A reward signal might indicate whether an action was good or bad (e.g., +1 for a correct answer, -1 for incorrect).